davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 }
 ````

 We can now execute `npm run log_a_message` to invoke `my_tool`.
-If everything is linked correctly you should see something like this:
+If everything is linked correctly you should see something like this

 ```shell